henryaj/buildgrid/CONTRIBUTING.rst

 Any major feature additions should be raised as a proposal on the `Mailing List <https://lists.buildgrid.build/cgi-bin/mailman/listinfo/buildgrid/>`_ to be discussed, and then eventually followed up with an issue here on gitlab.
 We recommend that you propose the feature in advance of commencing work.
 We are also on irc, but do not have our own dedicated channel - you can find us on #buildstream on GIMPNet and #bazel on freenode.

-The author of any patch is expected to take ownership of that code and is to support it for a reasonable timeframe.
-This means addressing any unforseen side effects and quirks the feature may have introduced.
+The author of any patch is expected to take ownership of that code and is to support it for a reasonable time-frame.
+This means addressing any unforeseen side effects and quirks the feature may have introduced.

 Patch Submissions
 -----------------

 We will be running `trunk based development <https://trunkbaseddevelopment.com>`_.
-The idea behind this is that merge requests to the trunk will be small and made often making the review process quicker.
-If possible, it is preferred that merge requests address specific issues.
+The idea behind this is that merge requests to the trunk will be small and made often, thus making the review and merge process as fast as possible.
+We do not want to end up with a huge backlog of outstanding merge requests.
+If possible, it is preferred that merge requests address specific points and clearly outline what problem they are solving.

-Branches must be submitted as merge requests on gitlab and should be associated with an issue report on gitlab.
-Each commit should address a specific issue number in the commit message.
+Branches must be submitted as merge requests on gitlab and should be associated with an issue report on gitlab, whenever possible.
+If it's a tiny change, we'll accept an MR without it being associated to a gitlab issue, but generally we strongly prefer an issue to be raised in advance.
+This is so that we can track the work that is currently in progress on the project - please see our Gitlab policy below.

+Each commit should address a specific gitlab issue number in the commit message.
+This is really important for provenance reasons.

-Merge requests that are not yet ready for review must be prefixed with the `WIP:` identifier.
+Merge requests that are not yet ready for review must be prefixed with the `WIP:` identifier, but if we stick to trunk based development then the 'WIP:' identifier will not stay around for very long on a merge request.

+When a merge request is ready for review, please find someone willing to do the review (ideally a maintainer) and assign them the MR on gitlab, leaving a comment asking for their review.

-Sbmitted branches should not contain a history of work done.
+Submitted branches should not contain a history of work done.

 Unit tests should be a separate commit.